andrewbyteforge/dex/Autotrade function actionplan.md

 ## Executive Summary

-The Autotrade function is a critical component of DEX Sniper Pro that enables automated trading of new token pairs and trending opportunities.
-Currently at approximately 60% completion, the system requires systematic fixes to WebSocket communication, error handling, and state management to achieve full operational status.
+The Autotrade function is a critical component of DEX Sniper Pro that enables automated trading of new token pairs and trending opportunities. **Phase 1 foundation work is now complete**, establishing stable WebSocket communication, structured logging, and the intelligence-autotrade bridge.
+The system has progressed from approximately 60% to 80% completion, with all critical infrastructure operational and ready for AI integration into trading operations.

 ## Autotrade Function Overview